 Deputy Impact Analysis Director

 Siona Mondal is from Pleasanton, California.
-She is currently a freshman in the College and hopes to major in Political Economy with a minor in Statistics.
+She is a first year student in the College and hopes to major in Political Economy with a minor in Statistics.
 On campus she’s involved in the Women’s Ultimate Frisbee team, and she also writes for On the Record, the GU Politics student run publication.
 In her free time you’ll probably find her on Healy Lawn chasing discs and hanging out with friends.

 Max Preiser is a junior in the School of Foreign Service majoring in Culture and Politics (CULP) and minoring in Arabic.
 He is a Project Manager at SIPS and is looking forward to developing more projects through his time on the Executive Committee.
 Max grew up in Los Angeles and now lives in London.
 In his free time, he enjoys reading and walking around Georgetown.

 Zahra Wakilzada is a SIPS Project Manager.
 She started her work with SIPS during the spring semester of her first-year.
 She is a senior in the School of Foreign Service majoring in International Politics and double minoring in Women’s and Gender Studies and Diplomatic Studies.
 In her free time, Zahra enjoys creative writing including poetry and blogs in English and Persian.

 Max Murdock is a junior in the McDonough School of Business with a major in finance and a pre-med concentration.
 Originally from Gloucester, a town on the north shore of Massachusetts, Max is a passionate fan of Boston sports teams.
 Max is also a barista at Uncommon Grounds and enjoys playing golf as a member of the Georgetown club team.